 The most important and immediate policy response involves directly reducing the spread of COVID-19 and treating those who are diagnosed with the disease.
-Social distancing, stay-at-home orders and necessary business closures and reopening requirements are essential to reducing the disease’s spread, as are testing, tracking, quarantining and contact tracing for those who contract COVID-19.
+Social distancing, wearing face coverings, stay-at-home orders and necessary business closures and reopening requirements are essential to reducing the disease’s spread, as are testing, tracking, quarantining and contact tracing for those who contract COVID-19.
 Kentucky’s health sector needs adequate data management, equipment, supplies and facilities, including ventilators and personal protective equipment (PPE).
 It will also be important to give attention to particular places where spread is likely, including prisons and jails, nursing homes, schools and businesses that reopen.
 And for those who are not laid off but continue to work and provide vital services, access to supports and paid leave are essential.

 - April 24: The Paycheck Protection Program and Health Care Enhancement Act was signed into law, providing $75 billion for an emergency fund for hospitals and other health care providers and $25 billion for COVID-19 testing.

 - March 27: The Coronavirus Aid, Relief and Security (CARES) Act was signed into law, providing additional dollars for hospitals, public health agencies, purchase of personal protective equipment, and related expenses.

 - March 18: The Families First Coronavirus Response Act was signed into law, providing paid family and medical leave (up to 12 weeks) and sick leave (up to 80 hours) for workers affected by coronavirus and related closures.
 It applies to businesses with less than 500 employees, and the federal government will reimburse for a portion of the costs.
 Paid leave provided by the Families First Coronavirus Response Act will expire on December 30.